Otoru/Genesis/docs/content/docs/ESL-events-structure/_index.md

 +OK 7f4de4bc-17d7-11dd-b7a0-db4edd065621
 ```

-The first 17 lines are a set of headers and the last line is a representation of your body.
+The first 17 lines are the headers, and the last line is the body.

-In genesis, events are a subclass of `UserDict`.
-Since all headers can be accessed as keys of this dictionary and the event body, if it exists, is accessible through the `.body` property.
+In Genesis, events are represented as a subclass of `UserDict`.
+You can access all headers as dictionary keys, and the event body, if present, is available through the `.body` property.

 ```python
 event["Core-UUID"]